 Upright Piano Moving

-What do you need to know about upright piano moving?
+What do you need to know about moving an upright piano?

 To start with: